• Skip to primary navigation

 • rocket leaves

-I'm completely obsessed with pea pesto lately, it's just so tasty and easy to make.
+I make this pea pesto on a regular basis, it's just so tasty and easy to make!

-All you need is very simple ingredients to make it: garlic, peas, lemon zest, pine nuts and good extra-virgin olive oil.
+The recipe calls for very simple ingredients: peas, garlic, lemon zest, pine nuts and good extra-virgin olive oil.

 It's refreshing, with a sweet & tangy aroma, and it really takes only 5 minutes to put together.